k-appears/Flask/README.md

 `genre`: Genres are provided as a static resource in the genres.json file.

-`offset`: Provides the starting index for the search results.
+`offset`: Starting index for the search results.
 Default is 0, if not specified.

-`limit`: Provides the number of result returned per page.
+`limit`: Number of results returned per page.
 Default is 10 if not specified.

 It it will query a service that runs in `localhost:3040`